godotengine/godot-demo-projects/3d/soft_body_physics/README.md

 # 3D Soft Body Physics

-An example of [soft body physics](https://docs.godotengine.org/en/latest/tutorials/physics/soft_body.html) (deformable objects) such as cloth, boxes and spheres.
+An example of [soft body physics](https://docs.godotengine.org/en/latest/tutorials/physics/soft_body.html) (deformable objects) such as cloth, boxes, and spheres.

 Soft bodies support pinning points as well as applying impulses/forces to specific points, which can be useful for effects such as wind.

-Soft bodies can interact with static, rigid and character bodies (and will be aware of rigid bodies' weight when doing so).
+Soft bodies can interact with static, rigid, and character bodies (and will be aware of rigid bodies' weight when doing so).
 However, soft bodies currently do **not** interact with other soft bodies, which means they will pass through each other.

 The per-point impulse timer example also showcases how to attach nodes to specific points of a SoftBody3D.
-This can be used to make particles, meshes or even rigid bodies follow specific points.
+This can be used to make particles, meshes, or even rigid bodies follow specific points.

 The cloth soft bodies in this demo use a BaseMaterial3D with the **Grow** property enabled to prevent visible clipping into surfaces.